-Whether you’re a freelancer, Writer, Entrepreneur or a random thought leader, if you’re not satisfied with your current brand, you can create a personal brand that will work for you and your goals.
+Whether you’re a freelancer, Writer, Entrepreneur or a random thought leader, if you’re not satisfied with your current brand, you can do something about it.

 The following are some important steps you can take to achieve this:

-By your brand goals here, I am referring to the things you want to achieve with the personal brand you want to create.
+By your brand goals here, I am referring to the things you want to achieve with the personal brand you’re planning to create.